spryker/spryker-docs/_includes/pbc/all/install-features/202403.0/install-the-category-management-feature.md

 4. Make sure that the `spy_category_node_storage` and `spy_category_tree_storage` tables have been filled with respective data.
 5. Make sure that, in your system, storage entries are displayed with `kv:category_node:{store}:{locale}:{id}` and `kv:category_tree:{store}:{locale}:{id}` masks.

-Make sure that *category-node*, *category-tree* synchronization plugins works correctly:
+Make sure that *category-node* and *category-tree* synchronization plugins works correctly:

 1. Fill the `spy_category_node_storage` and `spy_category_tree_storage` tables with some data.
 2. Run the `console sync:data -r category_node` command.
 3. Run the `console sync:data -r category_tree` command.
 4. Check that, in your system, the storage entries are displayed with the `kv:category_node:{store}:{locale}:{id}` and `kv:category_tree:{store}:{locale}:{id}` masks.

-Make sure that when a category is created or edited through ORM, it is exported to Redis and Elasticsearch accordingly.
+Make sure that, when a category is created or edited through ORM, it is exported to Redis and Elasticsearch accordingly.

 | STORAGE TYPE  | TARGET ENTITY | EXAMPLE EXPECTED DATA IDENTIFIER |
 |---------------|---------------|----------------------------------|